joncursi/cheddur-whitepaper/whitepaper.md

 involved.
 In order to boostrap the growth of the network, the Cheddur platform will need cryptocurrency reviews more than review writers will need to post them.
-If a transaction fee (or pay wall) is introduced in order for content to be posted on the network, little or no content will be posted on the network.
+If a transaction fee (or pay wall) is introduced in order for content to be posted on the network, little or no content will be posted on the network at all.
 Furthermore, if review readers are responsible for rewarding review writers directly from their own wallets (another pay wall), users will need to maintain a minimum balance on their account in order to interact with the platform.